quixio/template-static-configuration/README.md

 ### Applying Printer Config

-Using the `Configuration Frontend`, you can set what values will be used by the `HTTP Config Processor`.
+Using the `Machine Config UI`, you can set what values will be used by the `HTTP Config Processor`.

 By default, these will be the settings: